raspiblitz/raspiblitz/README.md

 ##### BITCOIN: Interim Bitcoin Update

-Like with LND you have the possiblity to upadte the bitcoin core version here.
+Like with LND you have the possibility to update the bitcoin core version here.

 #### REBOOT: Reboot RaspiBlitz